-This sous vide asparagus recipe is my go-to sous vide vegetable recipe.
-Topped with a simple lemon pepper it is ready in about 10 minutes.
-Or in about the time you need to sear off and rest our sous vide pork tenderloin.
+This sous vide asparagus recipe is my go-to sous vide side dish.
+Topped with a simple yet flavorful lemon pepper it is ready in about 10 minutes.
+Or in about the time you need to sear off and rest my sous vide pork tenderloin.
 I dare say they are match made in heaven!

 This post may include affiliate links.
 Please read my disclosure policy.